 In the summer of 2018, David and his family embarked on a new chapter, relocating to Modesto, CA, as he began his journey toward ordination as a priest in The Anglican Church in North America.
 While still in the process of ordination, he returned to Arizona in 2019 and now serves as a pastor at Life Church Peoria, AZ, offering guidance and leadership to the congregation.

 Despite his pastoral commitments, David remains deeply intertwined with the world of music, both locally and on a broader scale.
 He tirelessly continues to write and produce captivating music that resonates with audiences, bridging gaps and touching hearts worldwide.

 David Ruybalid enjoys helping bring the vision and idea of a song to life.

 Listen to a few of the songs he has produced that are featured below.

-- Brad Nyght: Drummer/Producer: The Desperation Band, Lincoln Brewster, Gungor
+- Brad Nyght: Drummer/Producer: Cody Carnes, Kari Jobe, Lincoln Brewster, Desperation Band

 "David has a gift of writing worship songs that are substantive as well as a confidence in leading worship songs that are within the mainstream of worship trends."

 - Mark Tedder: international Recording Artist/Worship Leader

 “David Ruybalid is a talented singer/songwriter and musician and an excellent worship leader.
 He is comfortable writing and performing in several musical styles and his strong voice complements his ability to play guitar, bass, drums, or keyboards.
 This is a versatile artist you cannot miss!”